How NSE 30 Companies Rank by Year-To-Date Return - The News Chronicle

 The NSE 30 (Nigerian Stock Exchange 30) is the price index that tracks the Top 30 companies in the NSE in terms of market capitalization and liquidity.

-Investor sentiment as measured by market breadth (advance/decline ratio) of 0.68x for the day indicates that the number of sellers outpaced the number of buyers in the market today.
-At the end of the day’s trading, 13 stocks advanced against 19 stocks that declined.
+The market breadth (gainers/losers) of 1.42x for the day indicates that the number of buyers outpaced the number of sellers in the market today.
+At the end of day’s trading, 18 stocks advanced as against 12 stocks that declined.

-The Bullish run was halted today as NSE All Share Index plummeted by 0.97%.
+The Bears dictated the market today as NSE All Share Index plummeted by 0.16%.
 However, we advice our friends and allies to position themselves in stocks with good fundamentals and good dividend history, as we expect cheap stocks to move up to their intrinsic value in this second half of the year.

 The performances of the NSE Top 30 Companies were as follows: